Table of Contents

 Connecticut CPA Exam Requirements

-If you’re wondering what the Connecticut CPA exam requirements are to become a certified CPA in Connecticut, this article will detail what you’ll need to be a licensed CPA in the Nutmeg State.
+If you want to become a CPA in Connecticut, we’ve summarized the Connecticut CPA exam requirements so that you’ll know the exact steps to become a licensed CPA in the Nutmeg State.
 We have laid out the five steps you’ll need to do in detail below.

 How to Save Yourself MONTHS of Time and Frustration